MEDAC: Strengthening Mediterranean Diplomacy

-- 45 young aspiring diplomats from the Mediterranean region receive a scholarship to obtain a Masters (M. Dip) with a special focus on the Mediterranean region.
+- 22 young diplomats from the Mediterranean region receive a scholarship to obtain a Masters (M. Dip) with a special focus on the Mediterranean region.

-- Awareness on challenges facing the region is raised through the organisation of conferences, workshops and other outreach activities.
+- Awareness of Human Rights and other challenges facing the region is raised through the organisation of conferences, workshops and other outreach activities.

-- Over the last 24 years, more than 600 diplomats and students from almost 60 different countries have graduated from the Academy.
-Today, many of them occupy very senior positions in their respective countries.
+- Over the last 27 years, more than 700 diplomats and students from almost 60 different countries have graduated from the Academy.
+Today, many of them hold senior positions in their respective countries.

-- In recent years, MEDAC has focused on strengthening its alumni network, and a number of events involving MEDAC alumni have been organised either in Malta, or in other countries in cooperation with the respective Swiss and Maltese Embassies.
+- MEDAC has an alumni network, and a few events involving MEDAC alumni have been organized either in Malta, or in other countries in cooperation with the respective Swiss and Maltese Embassies.

 - Other Academic Research North

-To develop common academic reference points for Mediterranean diplomacy in areas such as human rights, good governance, security sector governance as well as gender and to build trust among young aspiring diplomats from various countries of the region.
+To develop common academic reference points for Mediterranean diplomacy in areas such as human rights, good governance, security sector governance, migration issuesas well as gender, and to build trust among young and aspiring diplomats from various countries of the region.